Schlaich-group/fachlabor-dft-ml-public/tutorials/source/auto_examples/gap_fit.rst

     n_sparse=300
     Z1=18
     Z2=18 :
 ..
-GENERATED FROM PYTHON SOURCE LINES 31-32
+GENERATED FROM PYTHON SOURCE LINES 32-33

 Then we have the parameters for the SOAP descriptor

 ..
-GENERATED FROM PYTHON SOURCE LINES 33-33
+GENERATED FROM PYTHON SOURCE LINES 34-34

 .. code-block:: Bash

     soap
 ..
-GENERATED FROM PYTHON SOURCE LINES 34-35
+GENERATED FROM PYTHON SOURCE LINES 35-36

-`n_max` and `l_max` is the order of expansion in spherical harmonics
+``n_max`` and ``l_max`` is the order of expansion in spherical harmonics

 ..
-GENERATED FROM PYTHON SOURCE LINES 36-37
+GENERATED FROM PYTHON SOURCE LINES 37-38

 .. code-block:: Bash

     l_max=6
     n_max=6
 ..
-GENERATED FROM PYTHON SOURCE LINES 38-39
+GENERATED FROM PYTHON SOURCE LINES 39-40

-`atom_sigma` is the smearing of the atomic position
+``atom_sigma`` is the smearing of the atomic position

 ..
-GENERATED FROM PYTHON SOURCE LINES 40-41
+GENERATED FROM PYTHON SOURCE LINES 41-42

 .. code-block:: Bash

     atom_sigma=0.5
     zeta=4
 ..
-GENERATED FROM PYTHON SOURCE LINES 42-43
+GENERATED FROM PYTHON SOURCE LINES 43-44

 Then we specify the cut-off for the neighborhood around the centered atom

 ..
-GENERATED FROM PYTHON SOURCE LINES 44-45
+GENERATED FROM PYTHON SOURCE LINES 45-46

 .. code-block:: Bash

     cutoff=$CUT_OFF
     cutoff_transition_width=0.5
 ..
-GENERATED FROM PYTHON SOURCE LINES 46-47
+GENERATED FROM PYTHON SOURCE LINES 47-48

 and some magic settings

 ..
-GENERATED FROM PYTHON SOURCE LINES 48-51
+GENERATED FROM PYTHON SOURCE LINES 49-52

 .. code-block:: Bash